Top 3 Emotional Eating Coaches & How They Help Change Mentalities

 Pamella is also certified by the College of Naturopathic Medicine.

-If you have gained excess weight, emotional eating coaches can help motivate you with a 30 day weight loss challenge among family and friends.
+For those struggling with excess weight, coaches who focus on emotional eating can encourage you with a 30-day weight loss challenge alongside family and friends.

 What is an Emotional Eating Coach?